ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This parameter MUST NOT be used as a replacement for the 'cnonce' parameter defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
 -->

-In this specification and in application profiles building on it, this parameter is used to provide a nonce that the Client may use to prove possession of its own private key in the Joining Request ((see the ‘client_cred_verify’ parameter in {{key-distr}}).
+In this specification and in application profiles building on it, this parameter is used by the KDC to provide a nonce that the Client may use to prove possession of its own private key in the Joining Request ((see the ‘client_cred_verify’ parameter in {{key-distr}}).

 #  Keying Material Provisioning and Group Membership Management {#key-distr}